Fasting for the body and the soul

 We physicians frequently ask patients to fast for 8-12 hours prior to performing certain blood tests.
 The meaning of the result may be different depending on how long ago the patient had eaten.
 This is the case when we test for diabetes (sugar or glucose) and hyperlipidemia ( cholesterol and triglyceride).

 Another common time for medical fasting is prior to surgery or procedures, especially those done under general anesthesia.
-Many people become nauseated at this time and may throw up or regurgitate stomach contents.
-If these get sucked down into the lungs it can cause respiratory distress and lead to pneumonia, both serious complications of surgery.
-Having the stomach empty of food and liquid can minimize this risk .
+Many people become nauseated and may throw up or regurgitate stomach contents.
+If these get sucked down into the lungs it can lead to pneumonia, a serious complication of surgery.
+Having the stomach empty of food and liquid minimizes this risk .

 There is evidence now that intermittent fasting may aid in weight loss.
 Dr. Monique Tello discusses intermittent fasting for the Harvard Health Blog at this link.